ttscoff/nvremind/README.md

 The `-m` option will add a reminder to Reminders.app in Mountain Lion, due immediately, that will show up on iCloud-synced iOS devices as well.
 Specify a list (default "Reminders" or the first list available) using `--reminder-list "List name"`.

+The `-f FOLDER` option allows you to specify a directory where a file named with the reminder title will be saved.
+The note for the reminder will be the file contents.
+This is useful, for example, with IFTTT.com.
+You can save a file to a public Dropbox folder, have IFTTT notice it and take any number of actions on it.

 ## Examples